moding-il/bizdoc.core/README.md

 BizDoc has several built-in types, including Years, Quarters, Months and Users.
 See BizDoc.Configuration.Generic namespace for others.

-You can control objects such as a Type behaviour by setting it's Options.
+You can control objects such as a Type behaviour by setting it's Options in the configuration file.

 ```json
 Types: [